theangrytech-git/az-104-training/environment/2. Exam Answers/Managing Identifies and Governance.md

 3. Create a new conditional access policy.
    - Name: MFA for UK Regions
    - Assignments:
-      - Users and groups: Select Users in UK South, UK West, and West Europe.
+      - Users and groups: Select Users in UK South, North Europe, and West Europe.
       - Devices platforms: Exclude Windows devices and Android devices.
       - Conditions: Include any compromised devices.
    - Access controls: